How Pest Control Services Handle Maggot Infestations and Prevent Their Return

 Can pest control prevent maggots from coming back after treatment?

 Yes, pest control includes recommendations for removing attractants like garbage, spoiled food, or organic debris.
-They may also apply residual treatments that reduce the chance of eggs hatching.
+They may also apply residual treatments which reduce the chance of eggs hatching.
 Following advice on waste management and regular cleaning helps maintain a maggot-free environment.

 Is it safe to stay inside the house during maggot removal by pest control?